Whistling in the Dark (1941 film)

-Whistling in the Dark is a 1941 comedy film directed by S. Sylvan Simon.
+Whistling in the Dark is a 1941 American comedy film directed by S. Sylvan Simon.
 It is the first of three films starring Red Skelton as Wally "the Fox" Benton, who writes and acts in radio murder mysteries.
 Wally is kidnapped by a greedy cult leader (played by Conrad Veidt), who threatens to kill Wally's girlfriend (portrayed in all three films by Ann Rutherford) and another young woman unless he concocts a perfect murder.
 The film was based on the Broadway play of the same name by Laurence Gross and Edward Childs Carpenter.
 Uncredited contributing writer Elliott Nugent wrote and directed the earlier film adaptation of the same name.

 The two sequels are Whistling in Dixie (1942) and Whistling in Brooklyn (1943).

 Plot

 Wally Benton (Red Skelton) is the star of a mystery series on radio, The Fox, which he writes himself, inventing for each episode a crime that has "only one loophole" so the criminal can be caught.
 He is about to elope with Carol Lambert (Ann Rutherford), but his agent (Eve Arden) tells him he must go out with the sponsor's daughter, Fran Post (Virginia Grey), or risk his show being canceled.

 Outside the city, at a mansion called Silver Haven, Joseph Jones (Conrad Veidt) runs a cult that promises serenity and contact with the dead, but is really just a scam to collect donations.
 He learns that a member has died and bequeathed a life interest in $1,000,000 to her nephew Harvey Upshaw (Lloyd Corrigan), with the principal going to Silver Haven on Upshaw's death.
 Jones, angry that she did not leave the money directly to his cult, determines to have Upshaw killed at once, but he must avoid suspicion.
 Some of Jones's henchmen are fans of The Fox and admire Benton's plots, so he gets the idea to kidnap Benton and make him invent a real crime with no loopholes.
 Learning that two different women are expecting to meet Benton that night and one is his fiancée, he has Lambert and Post kidnapped as well.

 Benton tries to protect the women, but is out of his depth.
 After a bumbling escape attempt through a secret passage fails, he decides he needs to come up with a plot as Jones demands.
 He has the idea to substitute poison for the tooth powder that Upshaw will undoubtedly take along as he flies overnight to meet his aunt's lawyer.
 The women are aghast at Benton's cooperation, but when the poison is brought to Benton, he puts it in a packet but then substitutes another harmless one.
 However, this gets lost and another packet is made up with real poison: Upshaw is in real danger.
 And so are Benton, Lambert, and Post, as Jones will have no reason to let them live once the plot succeeds.